asaikali/easy-integration-testing/testcontainers/tc-webdriver/readme.md

 * scroll through the console output and find the output from test containers and look for the whale emoji noting which containers were launched by test containers.
-* navigate into the `target` folder you will find a video recording of the web driver test it's the file with the `.flv` extension, play this video file and you will se a video of test executing.
+* navigate into the `target` folder you will find a video recording of the web driver test it's the file with the `.mp4` extension, play this video file and you will se a video of test executing.
-  Download an flv player if you don't have one.

 ### Run the application in the IDE